caseyanderson/pythonSC3/pythonSC3.md

 ![](assets/SinOscClassMethods.png)

-As one can see in the docs, the `SinOsc` `UGen` can be instantiated at both audio and control rate.
+As one can see in the docs, the `SinOsc` `UGen` can be instantiated at both `audio` and `control rate`.

 #### SynthDefs

+([this](http://doc.sccode.org/Classes/SynthDef.html) article is referenced throughout)

-A `SynthDef`, or Synth Definition, tells the server how to generate audio and translates that information to bite code. `SynthDef`s describe the structure of a `Synth`, or a client-side representation of a synth node on the server.
+A `SynthDef`, or `Synth Definition`, tells the server how to generate audio and translates that information to bite code. `SynthDef`s describe the structure of a `Synth`, or a client-side representation of a synth node on the server.
 The relationship between a `SynthDef` and a `Synth` is similar to the relationship between a cake recipe and the cake produced by following that recipe.

 *For Example*